jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 2. Uncomment Assignment 3 in `main.tf` and `outputs.tf`

 ### What It Does
-Transforms invalid S3 name to valid format:
+Takes a messy, human-friendly bucket name and converts it into a valid S3 bucket name (max 63 characters, lowercase, no spaces or special characters):
 - Input: "ProjectAlphaStorageBucket with CAPS and spaces!!!"
-- Output: "projectalphastoragebucket" (max 63 chars, lowercase, no spaces/special chars)
+- Output: "projectalphastoragebucket"

 ### Demo Steps